 June is possibly my favourite month to be in Antigua – apart from the heat which is a bit heavy and oppressive.
 It’s my favourite because June means an abundance of glorious mangos – which I just can’t stop eating! – and a frenzy of wild, splashes of glorious, vivid red all over the place.
 The flamboyants are in bloom!
 And I absolutely love them.

 Not only are to be found in the countryside, but in the villages, too, and even in the capital, St John’s.
-These extraordinarily beautiful trees adorn the gardens of … Read the rest »
+These extraordinarily beautiful trees adorn the gardens of many town houses, the edges of … Read the rest »

 I’m taking advantage of dropping anchor on Singles At Sea (see what I did there?) as the laptop is charging to catch up on my journal.
 Just to explain that my extension lead had ceased to work and the socket is too far from the table for me to write while the laptop’s plugged in.
 So here I am in the iPad, giving you a quick look at the last week or so.